Chris Noel: Personal life

-Following his proposal in a helicopter, Noel wed soldier Green Beret captain Ty Herrington, whom she later found out was diagnosed as a "paranoid schizophrenic manic-depressive".
+Following his proposal in a helicopter, Noel wed soldier Green Beret captain Ty Herrington, who she later found out was diagnosed as a "paranoid schizophrenic manic-depressive".
 He killed himself in December 1969 after they had been married for 11 months.
 She went on to marry three more times, once to a Texan independent oil producer, another to a guy she met in church, and last to a lawyer.
 Noel also has written books, her latest book is about filming Cease Fire with Don Johnson.
 Another book is a 1987 book called Matter of Survival: The "War" Jane Never Saw and the 2011 book, Vietnam And Me her personal memoir of the war.
 In the 1960s her best friend was Eileen O’Neill and she dated Chad Everett.
 Chris Noel was asked and attended the dedication of the Vietnam Veterans Memorial in Washington DC in 1982.
 Noel and Captain Ty Herrington, (Clyde Berkley) born July 2, 1941, were married on January 11, 1969 in Miami.
-Ty Herrington released a 45 RPM promo single, with the songs: A Gun Don't Make A Man written by Boudleaux & Felice Bryant and When The Green Berets Come Home written by Boudleaux Bryant in 1968.
+Ty Herrington released a 45 RPM promo single, with the songs: A Gun Don't Make A Man written by Boudleaux & Felice Bryant, and When The Green Berets Come Home written by Boudleaux Bryant in 1968.

 “I didn't know how many people were going to remember me,” she said.
 “But everywhere I went veterans came up to me and thanked me.
 It felt like I was right back in Vietnam again.”

 Noel founded the Women's Interactive Network in 1985 to help women with Post-traumatic stress disorder.
 In 1993, she opened a shelter in Boynton Beach, Florida, providing space for 10–12 drug-free veterans at a time.
 In 2019 she received Amvets Silver Helmet Award.

 In 2004 a DVD documentary of her life was released Blonde Bombshell: The Incredible True Story of Chris Noel.

 In May 2022 Noel was Awarded the Heroes Honor Lifetime Award at the Heroes Honor Festival.